-The soul scream in its spilling dream brain helmet shadow cast against the sun, the night, the stars, electric music on legless hips sat upon a dead planet amplified in stillness.
+The soul-scream in its spilling dream brain helmet shadow cast against the sun, the night, the stars, electric music on legless hips sat upon a dead planet amplified in stillness.
 Lips painted red shining wet dripping saliva into the formless faceless empty void.

-A dead bee in an old jar, you empty him out, loose the image in the jar.
+A dead bee in an old jar, you empty him out, lose the image in the jar.
 The unconnected image looks in from the outside upon the ruins of your dreams as they whirl like quaking slums of cities lit up in penny halfpenny street light trying to find the smile connection out into the spring day.
-A bitter cold day, a dead honeybee in a glass jar killed in the first sweep of winter, a dead honeybee in a glass coffin for you to examine against the cloudy sky.
+A bitter, cold day, a dead honeybee in a glass jar killed in the first sweep of winter, a dead honeybee in a glass coffin for you to examine against the cloudy sky.

 The bomb-town children forgotten by the city divided by an invisible line at the bottom of the sky between Mile End Road and the accountants shining tower blocks The bomb-town children living in a web of warehouses and ruins, alcoholic dives and institutions, hospitals and schools.

 Spring in the heart, but winter in the soul; a dark crazed fugitive soul alone in a mad maze of mod socio-war fun fare, falling through structures of death made skeletons.
 I want my soul to be equal, to be on a plane-level with peaceful world landscape.